 - MG ZS EV (some models)

-Many brands are expected to switch to V2G standards in 2025-2027, so check if your next EV supports it.
+Many brands are expected to transition to V2G standards in 2025-2027.
+So check if your next EV supports this.

-Not yet suitable?
-Then you can already invest in a future-proof charging station , so that you are ready for it later.
+Not ready yet?
+Then you can invest in a future-proof charging station so you're ready later.

 Future of bidirectional charging

-The energy transition requires smart storage and use of energy.
+The energy transition requires smart energy storage and usage.
 Governments and grid operators are investing in pilots for bidirectional charging.
 This means:

 - Dynamic rewards based on energy market prices